 |photo by Will Hart/NBC|

-Over the objections of producer Eileen (Anjelica Huston) and writers Tom (Christian Borle) and Julia (Debra Messing), director Derek (Jack Davenport) has chosen newbie Karen to take over for departed marquee name, Rebecca Duvall, the movie star who exited after only one Boston performance following the songwriters' failure to give her a rousing 11-o'clock number.
+Over the objections of producer Eileen ( Anjelica Huston) and writers Tom ( Christian Borle) and Julia (Debra Messing), director Derek (Jack Davenport) has chosen newbie Karen to take over for departed marquee name, Rebecca Duvall, the movie star who exited after only one Boston performance following the songwriters' failure to give her a rousing 11-o'clock number.
 Rebecca feels she let down the audience, but her faith was also shaken by the possibly deliberate poisoning of her smoothie.
-Derek, who has had fantastical visions of Karen as Marilyn throughout the season, trusts his instinct, even though his bedmate Ivy (Megan Hilty) knows the part intimately (she did the workshop and has followed the progress of the writing and staging via pillow talk).
+Derek, who has had fantastical visions of Karen as Marilyn throughout the season, trusts his instinct, even though his bedmate Ivy ( Megan Hilty) knows the part intimately (she did the workshop and has followed the progress of the writing and staging via pillow talk).

 "Why wasn't it me?"
 Ivy asks him.

+"I see her in my head," Derek responds.
+"She just has something that you don't.
+I'm sorry."
 This is blunt, not cruel.
 (Derek has been crueler this season.)
 Julia, Eileen and Tom could say no to his decision, but the theatre world (including the potentially poisonous New York Post columnist Michael Riedel, who calls Eileen for progress reports) is paying attention.
 Canceled performances?
 They mean lost money and bad publicity.

 Karen, who is learning the scenes, blocking and choreography of the entire show in one day (she says knows the songs), goes missing after she finds out that fiancée Dev (Raza Jaffrey) slept with Ivy the other night.
 The envious Ivy revealed the lurid news to her rival by showing Karen the engagement ring that Dev left in her hotel room.
 Ivy offers some unclear reference to Dev being like Joe DiMaggio.
 More fuzzy logic and fuzzier motivation — and this episode was written by series creator Theresa Rebeck.
 Dev apologetically admits to the deed, saying he was drunk — and he thought he and Karen were "finished."
 Karen pushes him away and disappears.
 Derek also tells Dev to get lost: "She's mine now!"